Coronavirus (COVID-19) – latest information

 Added: 26 March

-PAB will consider the criteria for resuming charges at PAB 234 on 30 July 2020.
-The final decision will be made by the BSC Panel following the PAB’s recommendations.
+PAB has considered the criteria for resuming charges at PAB 234 on 30 July 2020.
+The PAB’s recommendation will be presented to the BSC Panel meeting on 10 September 2020 for consideration.
+The final decision to reinstate Supplier Charges will be made by the BSC Panel.

-Supplier Charges are liquidated damages that Suppliers incur if they fail to meet certain performance levels.
-They compensate Parties disadvantaged by those who aren’t meeting defined Standards and are one of the remedial Performance Assurance Techniques deployed by the PAB.
+Supplier Charges are liquidated damages that Suppliers incur if they fail to meet Half Hourly or Non-Half Hourly performance levels.
+They compensate Parties disadvantaged by those who aren’t meeting the defined Standards set out in Section S of the BSC, and are one of the remedial Performance Assurance Techniques deployed by the PAB.

 Suppliers: Submitting new consumption estimates